Tigre Partido: Colonial Times

+19th Century: Invasions and Geological Changes

+The village of Las Conchas was deserted and almost completely abandoned after the 1805 floods, but it remained a key military point.
+On August 4, 1806, during the British invasions of the Río de la Plata, Captain Santiago de Liniers landed at the Las Conchas River to organize his troops before marching to retake Buenos Aires from British General William Carr Beresford.
+Liniers' troops camped at the Goycochea estate, and many local residents joined the Reconquista.

-and turning it into a river.
-The port was then moved to its present location by the Tigre River and in time the village was named Tigre.
+In August 1820, the village was destroyed once again, this time by a tornado.
+The rising floodwaters trapped the entrance to the port.
+Simultaneously, the outflow of water carved a wider bed through a small stream known as the "Tigre" (named after the jaguars or tigres seen in the area), turning it into a river.
+Consequently, the port was moved to its present location on the Luján River, and in time, the village adopted the name Tigre.

-Promotion of the Paraná River Delta in the 19th century
+Promotion of the Delta

-Supply boat in Tigre, still the easiest access to many points along the delta.

-During the second half of the 19th century the area became economically and socially more important, mainly due to Domingo F. Sarmiento, president of Argentina from 1868 to 1872.
-Sarmiento insisted on the favourable development possibilities of the islands and fought for the rights of settlers to own the land they were working on.
+During the second half of the 19th century, the area became economically and socially more important, mainly due to Domingo Faustino Sarmiento, president of Argentina from 1868 to 1872.
+Sarmiento insisted on the favorable development possibilities of the islands and fought for the rights of settlers to own the land they were working on.
 His house on the island has been turned into a museum that lies on the bank of the river that bears his name.

-In those decades the country underwent a significant immigration process and many of those immigrants settled on the islands.
-The railway line to San Fernando, which arrived in 1863 and reached Tigre in 1865, improved communications with Buenos Aires and eased trade of Delta products, basically fresh fruit and its by-products such as fruit juice, jams and cider.

-Likewise, the train allowed one-day visits by city dwellers.
-This favoured the setting up of places to spend the day on the islands, called recreos, and aroused interest in rowing along the quiet waters.
+The arrival of the railway line to San Fernando in 1863, reaching Tigre in 1865, improved communications with Buenos Aires.
+This facilitated the trade of Delta products—basically fresh fruit, cider, jams, and timber—and allowed for one-day visits by city dwellers.
+This favored the setting up of recreos (recreational areas) to spend the day on the islands and aroused interest in rowing along the quiet waters.